telep4thy/ExifExplorer/README.md

 ### postscript

 For listing images using tkinter, I refer to the article URL: [https://qiita.com/takimotoseiji/items/a70ae15e1d8dbd858d5c](https://qiita.com/takimotoseiji/items/a70ae15e1d8dbd858d5c).
-ExifExplore currently available is an initial version.
+ExifExplorer currently available is an initial version.
 Please contact me for any problems or improvements.
 I plan to add or implement additional functions as needed...